Compared to Estimates, APA (APA) Q3 Earnings: A Look at Key Metrics

 For the quarter ended September 2025, APA (APA) reported revenue of $2.02 billion, down 20.6% over the same period last year.
 EPS came in at $0.93, compared to $1.00 in the year-ago quarter.

-The reported revenue represents a surprise of -1.28% over the Zacks Consensus Estimate of $2.04 billion.
-With the consensus EPS estimate being $0.74, the EPS surprise was +25.68%.
+The reported revenue compares to the Zacks Consensus Estimate of $2.04 billion, representing a surprise of -1.28%.
+The company delivered an EPS surprise of +25.68%, with the consensus EPS estimate being $0.74.

 While investors scrutinize revenue and earnings changes year-over-year and how they compare with Wall Street expectations to determine their next move, some key metrics always offer a more accurate picture of a company's financial health.

-Since these metrics play a crucial role in driving the top- and bottom-line numbers, comparing them with the year-ago numbers and what analysts estimated about them helps investors better project a stock's price performance.Here is how APA performed in the just reported quarter in terms of the metrics most widely monitored and projected by Wall Street analysts:
+As these metrics influence top- and bottom-line performance, comparing them to the year-ago numbers and what analysts estimated helps investors project a stock's price performance more accurately.Here is how APA performed in the just reported quarter in terms of the metrics most widely monitored and projected by Wall Street analysts:

 - Oil, natural gas, and natural gas liquids production revenues- Natural gas revenues: $192 million compared to the $189.59 million average estimate based on four analysts.
 The reported number represents a change of +86.4% year over year.